yumiyumo/D2Vformer/README.md

 # D2Vformer

-A official pytorch implementation for the paper: ' *D2Vformer: A Flexible Time Series Prediction Model Based on Time Position Embedding* '  Xiaobao Song, Hao Wang, Liwei Deng, Dong Wang, Yuxin He, Wenming Cao, and Chi-Sing Leung [PDF](https://anonymous.4open.science/r/D2Vformer-77EC)
+A official pytorch implementation for the paper: ' *D2Vformer: A Flexible Time Series Prediction Model Based on Time Position Embedding* '

 ## 🎯Introduction